BitmasterXor/MaxMind-GeoIP-Delphi/README.md

 - **VCL Components**: Uses standard Visual Component Library
 - **MaxMind GeoIP Database**: Requires a MaxMind database file (.mmdb)
 - **Country Flags**: Requires flag images in PNG or JPG format (not included)
+- **Required Libraries**: The "Required Libraries (add to your IDE libray paths)" folder contains components necessary for compilation - add these to your IDE library paths before building

 ## 📋 Usage Instructions
+1. Add the contents of the "Required Libraries (add to your IDE libray paths)" folder to your Delphi IDE library paths
-1. Launch the application
+2. Launch the application
-2. Click "Open DB" to select a MaxMind GeoIP database file
+3. Click "Open DB" to select a MaxMind GeoIP database file
-3. Enter an IP address in the provided field
+4. Enter an IP address in the provided field
-4. Click "Lookup" to retrieve country information
+5. Click "Lookup" to retrieve country information
-5. View country name, code, and flag (if available)
+6. View country name, code, and flag (if available)

 ## 💾 Database Resources
 MaxMind offers various GeoIP databases:
 - Free GeoLite2 databases available with registration
-- Commercial GeoIP2 databases for higher accuracy

-Visit [MaxMind's website](https://www.maxmind.com) for more information.
+- Commercial GeoIP2 databases for higher accuracy Visit [MaxMind's website](https://www.maxmind.com) for more information.

 ## 🏁 Flag Resources